gradle/actions/setup-gradle/README.md

   GRADLE_BUILD_ACTION_CACHE_DEBUG_ENABLED: true
 ```

-Note that this setting will also prevent certain cache operations from running in parallel, further assisting with debugging.
+Note that when the workflow is run in debug mode (above), cache debugging is automatically enabled.

 ## How Gradle User Home caching works